FREQUENTLY ASKED QUESTIONS

 The dress code for Speaking Proudly is basically common sense.
 Impress the judges by being clean, tidy and well groomed.
 Dresses, skirts and pants are all acceptable.

+If you cancel before October 4, 2021, we will refund your $50 deposit.
+If you cancel after that date, you forfeit your deposit.
 All cancellations are final, because we will notify the highest-ranking alternate to take your place.